censorship-no-archive/ceno1/ceno-node/doc/CeNoProtocol2prop2.md

  1. CC requests CS lookup a bundle.
 [LOOKUP <url>] - open
  2. CS informs CC that no bundle exists for <url>.
 [RESULT not found]
  3. CC acknowledges, and closes the connection.
 [OKAY] - close
- 4. CC requests TS create a new bundle.
+ 4. CC requests BS create a new bundle.
 [BUNDLE <url>] - open
- 5. TS informs CC when the bundle is complete.
+ 5. BS informs CC when the bundle is complete.
 [COMPLETE]
  6. CC acknowledges and prepares to receive bundle data.
 [READY]
- 7. TS sends bundle data to CC. [_ bundle] - close
+ 7. BS sends bundle data to CC. [_ bundle] - close
- 8. TS asks CS to store the new bundle.
+ 8. BS asks CS to store the new bundle.
 [STORE url] - open
  9. CS acknowledges and prepares to receive bundle data.
 [READY]
-10. TS sends bundle data to CS. [_ bundle] - close
+10. BS sends bundle data to CS. [_ bundle] - close
 ```

 ### Lookup Success